 The Innertube map

-The Innertube map was developed by the Bike Station as part of the Climate Challenge Fund project Find a better way to work.
+The Innertube map was developed by the Bike Station as part of the Climate Challenge Fund funded project Find a better way to work.
 To develop the map further, the Bike Station and Edinburgh and Lothian Greenspace Trust who were awarded over £98,000 funding from the People’s Postcode Lottery’s Dream Fund for a further twelve months to carry out conservation work along the paths in the North of Edinburgh, as well as to improve the signage and other amenities, in conjunction with others including City of Edinburgh Council.
 An interactive map and website will demonstrate to cyclists and walkers alike the potential and extent of Edinburgh’s paths as a means of moving about the city.

 The map was launched officially at the Map Reading Room, part of the National Library of Scotland, on 24th February 2011 and by the start of June 2011, 25,000 copies had been distributed and as many copies again downloaded from our website.